MatheusFraresso/matheus-fraresso-txi-challenge/README.md

 ### FetchAPI

 > FetchAPI was chosen since the project would not benefit of more complex http libraries, but specially because fetch seamlessly integrates with Next cache system, having it's request cached automaticly

+## AI agents

+Chat GPT 5.1 was used to help implement this project specially helping with architecture decisions and the local database part of the project.
+The full conversation can be seen here https://chatgpt.com/share/6923e9cc-aa28-8006-bf5c-d176f514430a

+## GIT

+The project is publicly availabe on the link https://github.com/MatheusFraresso/matheus-fraresso-txi-challenge